 Au contraire, mon ami!
-OK, no need maybe, but judging by the box office, people were pulled in by the promise of this gorgeous new production – which loses a lot of the mystery and suspense of the Lumet version, while upping the action.
+OK, no need maybe, but judging by the box office, people were attracted to this gorgeous new production – which loses a lot of the mystery and suspense of the Lumet version, while upping the action.

-David Suchet’s performance in the long-running BBC Poirot is considered closest to Christie’s peculiar, egghead creation.
-Where Suchet was an odd duck, Branagh’s detective is eccentric by way of a comedy Belgian accent, an OTT moustache and little perfectionist quirks, like straightening peoples’ ties.
+David Suchet’s performance in the BBC Poirot is considered closest to Christie’s peculiar, egghead creation.
+Where Suchet was an odd duck, Branagh’s detective is eccentric by way of a comedy Belgian accent, and an OTT moustache.
 He certainly knows his own worth, calling himself the “greatest detective in the world”.

 We meet him in Jerusalem as he closes a preposterous jewel theft case (easily the dullest bit), and then finally he’s on the Orient thundering west across Europe when an avalanche derails the train.
 While trapped high in the stunning Alps, a passenger named Ratchett is murdered, making everyone in First Class a suspect.

 Was it Judi Dench’s Russian princess?
 Or could it have been Michelle Pfeiffer’s vampy husband-hunter, or Penélope Cruz’s missionary (reminding me of her early role as a nun in Almodóvar’s All About My Mother)?

-There’s an achingly relevant younger cast, giving us the first chance to see Daisy Ridley outside Star Wars, and she’s fantastic, like a lighter, less grating version of Keira Knightley.
-Rising actress Lucy Boynton (Sing Street) is a enigmatic aristocrat, and Leslie Odom Jr. (Tony winner for Hamilton) is Dr Arbuthnot – played in ’74 by that old dinosaur Sean Connery.
+There’s an achingly relevant younger cast, including Beauty and the Beast’s Josh Gad, Daisy Ridley (a less grating Keira Knightley), and rising actress Lucy Boynton (Sing Street) as a enigmatic aristocrat.
+Plus Leslie Odom Jr. (Tony winner for Hamilton) is Dr Arbuthnot – played in ’74 by that old dinosaur Sean Connery.

 Although the critics have insisted that it all “offers nothing new,” the contemporary cast open the story up with different races, nationalities and ages – even if everyone only gets a thin slice of screen time.
 (Michelle Pfeiffer alone is worth seeing.)

-Cinema continues to modernize and amaze us, and Orient is meant as an immersive experience, capturing the allure of the golden age of travel.
+Cinema continues to modernize and amaze us, and Orient is an immersive experience, capturing the allure of the golden age of travel.
 And of course there’s that much-raved about epic five minute 65mm Steadicam closing shot.
-Orient is like being in a theatrical snow globe, and it really captures the allure of the golden age of travel.
-And I hate travel.